Segedunum / Wallsend Roman Fort

 This area was turned into a coal mining village in the 1700s, with houses built on top of the Roman remains.
 Excavations in 1929 found the outline of the fort.

-The terraced houses were demolished in the 1970s, allowing the site to be extensivly excavated.
-The tower, musem, and bath house were completed in June of 2000, then opened to the public as a major tourist attraction.
+The terraced houses were demolished in the 1970s, allowing the site to be extensively excavated.
+The tower, museum, and bath house were completed in June of 2000, then opened to the public as a major tourist attraction.

 Wallsend Roman Observation Tower image